ndducnha/uav_awn/README.md

 ## The project

-The objective of this study is to evaluate the performance of forcecasting when dealing with missing data resulting from a hacker attack.
+The objective of this project is to evaluate the performance of forcecasting when dealing with missing data resulting from a hacker attack.
 The attack has compromised some of the data entries, and these entries have been modified from their original values.
 In such scenarios, restoring the missing data can be a challenging task, especially if the modifications were made with malicious intent.

 To address this issue, we employed the Fuzzy-based Information Decomposition (FID) algorithm, which has been previously proposed in [1], to recover the missing data entries.
 The FID algorithm is a powerful tool that can handle data with uncertain and imprecise information.
 It decomposes the original data into fuzzy components, each containing a degree of membership that represents the probability of the data belonging to a certain category.